shortbloke/home_assistant_config/docs/build_deploy.md

-# Additional Info
-Private information is stored in secrets.yaml (not uploaded)

 # Config updating and validation
  - Changes to configuration are pushed to git using `gitupdate.sh` script.
  - TravisCI is connected to this repository, which will run a script validation for each check-in automatically.
 Setup as per: https://home-assistant.io/docs/ecosystem/backup/backup_github/